DCU-NLG/dcu-nlg.github.io/_pages/home.md

     title: "Research"
     btn_label: "Publications"
     btn_class: "btn--primary"
-    excerpt: "We work on various topics, including semantic parsing, question answering, reading comprehension, and conversational systems.
-We present our works in Computational Linguistics, NLP and ML conferences and journals."
+    excerpt: "We are are group of researchers based in DCU and ADAPT, with external members at Aberdeen University, and IBM Research Dublin.
+Our collaborations extend to all continents, and both academia and industry."

 row_code:
   - image_path: /assets/images/home/github.jpg